mbohun/gtk_shader_ide/README.md

 TODO:
 -----
 - embed the XML GUI (src/gtk_shader_ide.glade) into the executable
-- replace the handwritten syntax highlighting function with [gtksourceview](http://projects.gnome.org/gtksourceview) if possible (as in not going to drag in whole GNOME project :-) as a _dependency_ )
+- replace the handwritten syntax highlighting function with [gtksourceview](http://projects.gnome.org/gtksourceview) (if possible - as in not going to pull in whole GNOME project :-) as a _dependency_ )
 - expose OpenGL state to the IDE
 - add features like loading textures, etc.